Search

 However, Frank Wilson was an attorney who provided free legal services to members.
 He claimed that when the Big Book said that there is no professional class, it means that no member is to charge money for any kind of services.
 That is why “Dr. Bob” and Frank Wilson were permitted to provide services only if they were free of charge.
 Even so, I know of a member who was a doctor and also a sponsor.
 He would do psychiatric evaluations of his “sponsees.”
 Although there is nothing technically wrong with this, it still feels wrong, like a conflict of interest.
 The primary purpose of AA is not to provide medical, psychiatric or legal services.

 3. At a local AA clubhouse, a sponsor told his schizophrenic sponsee to flush his medication down the toilet.
 That schizophrenic suffered so greatly from sudden withdrawal off his medication, that he took his sponsor into the restroom at the clubhouse and shot him through the head.
 Everyone to this day blames that schizophrenic’s alcoholism.
-I will be the first to point out the evils of psychiatric drugs.
+Let me be the first to point out the evils of psychiatric drugs.
 I will also be the first to say that if a schizophrenic can get off psychiatric drugs and find non-chemical answers, then he should.
 I even met an AA member who also claimed to be a recovered schizophrenic.
 He does not take any prescribed or self- medications at all.

 The main point is that AA is not equipped to handle this problem.
 Bill Wilson mentioned the “new tranquilizers,” and he himself took anti-depressant medication before he died.
 AA’s primary purpose is sobriety from alcohol, not abstention from psychiatric drugs.
 There is help out there for those who want to get off psychiatric drugs.
 And yet, just like there are AA members who use AA to push their chr’stianity, so there are also AA members who use AA to push people into not taking their prescription drugs.
-As I said above, an AA member got murdered over this.
-After that incident, a person named David C. said, “If you take a bottle away from a baby, the baby will cry.
-If you take a bottle (of liquor or pills) away from a grown man with a gun, you are in the line of fire.”

 4. Beware of being told to blindly do whatever your sponsor says.
 It is not even a requirement of 12 Step programs to even have a sponsor.
 Many AA members are told to blindly do whatever their sponsor says without any argument.
 When one disagrees with a sponsee, he says, “I’m not going to argue,” which basically means, “I am right, you are wrong, and it isn’t up to debate.”
 I learned to say, “Without debate, I merely disagree.”
-That seems to work.
-But then I was told that I don’t need to disagree with anyone.
-This is obviously ridiculous.
-Often times AA members say, “Would you rather be right, or happy?”
-My reply is, “If you don’t hold what is right in your heart, you will never be happy.”

 Concluding remarks